13HarshithaK/GlassShader/README.md

 # Glass Shader for Unity

-This project was created for the Perception of Materials in VR research study.
+This project was created for the Perception of Materials in VR research study (uses URP).
   1. Personal Repo Link: https://github.com/13HarshithaK/Perception-of-Materials-in-VR
   2. CVR repo link: https://github.com/Centre-for-Vision-Research/SOM-Perception-of-Materials-in-VR